Wisconsin Death Trip (album): Singles

 "Push It" was the first single released from the album.
 The song features an array of sounds from industrial metal to the band's "evil disco" style.
 Mick Olszewski directed the music video for the song, using clay figures along with shots of the band.

 "I'm with Stupid" was released as the second single from the album.
 The song kicks off with Wayne Static bellowing out the chorus and then transitions to the lead guitar riff.
 David Meyers directed the song's music video, featuring creatures from the previous video.
 The video also includes Wayne Static playing a woman, and monkeys hidden throughout.
 This song, along with "Push It", is credited with Wisconsin Death Trips success.

-"Bled for Days" was released as the final single from the album, although technically it was the first song released off the album as it originally appeared on the Bride of Chucky soundtrack nearly six months before the release of Wisconsin Death Trip.
+"Bled for Days" was released as the third single from the album; technically, it was the first song released off the album as it originally appeared on the Bride of Chucky soundtrack nearly six months before the release of Wisconsin Death Trip.
 The music video is composed of recordings from live shows, and the audio was spliced with the original album version.

+"Love Dump" was released as the fourth and final single from the album.
+The song samples the line "I Can't Believe I'm Letting You Do This To Me" from the 1994 vampire film Nadja.

 In popular culture

-"Push It" was used in the intro for the 2000 video game Duke Nukem: Land of the Babes, was included in the soundtrack for the 1999 film Idle Hands and was featured in the 2004 film Torque.
+"Push It" was used in the intro for the 2000 video game Duke Nukem: Land of the Babes.
+The track was also included in the soundtrack for the 1999 film Idle Hands and was featured in the 2004 film Torque.
 A remix of the song "Love Dump" appeared on the soundtrack to the 2001 film Valentine, as well as the 2009 video game Brütal Legend.
 In 2008, "Push It" was made available as downloadable content in the music game Rock Band.
 "Otsegolation" was featured in the soundtrack for the American release of Omega Boost in 1999, and "Bled for Days" was included in the soundtrack for the films Bride of Chucky and Universal Soldier: The Return.